cuthbertLab/music21/buildDoc/rst/overviewStreams.rst

 >>> sOut.show('text')
 {4.0} <music21.note.Rest rest>

 A number of properties available with Stream instances make getting specific object classes from a Stream easier.
-The :attr:`~music21.stream.Stream.notes` property returns more than just Note objects; all subclasses of :class:`~music21.note.GeneralNote` and :class:`~music21.chord.Chord` are returned in a Stream.
+The :attr:`~music21.stream.Stream.notesAndRests` property returns more than just Note objects; all subclasses of :class:`~music21.note.GeneralNote` and :class:`~music21.chord.Chord` are returned in a Stream.
 This property is very useful for stripping Note-like objects from notational elements such as :class:`~music21.meter.TimeSignature` and :class:`~music21.meter.Clef` objects.

->>> sOut = s.notes
+>>> sOut = s.notesAndRests
 >>> len(sOut) == len(s)
 True